 Internships: a key to progression

-PM: Tell us a bit about your collaboration with the new brand of padel Twenty by Ten and its offer of advanced training courses Padel Experience?
+PM: Tell us a little about your collaboration with the new padel brand Twenty by Ten and its range of advanced training courses.
+Padel Experience?

-JS: We have been organizing internships with Michaël Kuzaj for over a year now (with whom I have been working since 2015 on training courses with Padel Connection) and Alex Cortey the founders of Twenty by Ten in the dream setting of the Mouratoglou Tennis Academy.
-We take advantage of the superb infrastructure of the Academy to offer the perfect course between pleasure and performance, all in the most beautiful tennis resort (and padel) / leisure in Europe.
+JS: We have been organizing internships with Michaël Kuzaj for over a year now (with whom I have been working since 2015 on training courses with Padel Connection) and Alex Cortey, the founders of Twenty by Ten, in the dream setting of the Mouratoglou Tennis Academy.
+We take advantage of the Academy's superb infrastructure to offer the perfect course between pleasure and performance, all in the most beautiful tennis (and padel)/leisure resort in Europe.

 We have set up a great team of experienced coaches with Mika, Thierry Martinez, Bastien Bott who adapt to each player and offer a training method based on adapted workshops, with alternating technique and tactics, hyper varied and dynamic, without forgetting the inter-club tournament or Davis Cup format, continuous coaching throughout the course, video feedback etc.